John Ramsay, 1st Earl of Holderness: Wedding at court

 The peak of Haddington's influence may have occurred at his marriage to Lady Elizabeth Radclyffe, daughter of the Earl of Sussex.
 In November 1607, the courtier George Chaworth wrote that their wedding plans had disappointed one of Anne of Denmark's maids of honour, who was moved to "wear willow, and keep her Christmas in the country".

 On 9 February 1608, James himself gave away the bride at the wedding.
 The marriage was celebrated at Whitehall Palace with the masque The Hue and Cry After Cupid, by Ben Jonson and Inigo Jones.
 The masque was performed by the Earls of Arundel, Pembroke, Montgomery, Theophilus Howard, and Robert Rich, and seven Scottish courtiers, the Duke of Lennox, Lord D'Aubigny, Hay, the Master of Mar, young Erskine, Sanquhar, and Kennedy.
 Each was asked to contribute £300.
-King James gave Haddington a diamond feather jewel bought for £300 from John Blomeart, paid off Haddington's debts of £10,000, and sent the bride a gold cup containing a grant of lands worth an income of £600 per year.
+At the wedding feast, King James mentioned his rescue at Gowrie House, and gave Viscount Haddington a diamond feather jewel bought for £300 from John Blomeart, paid off Haddington's debts of £10,000, and sent the bride a gold cup containing a grant of lands worth an income of £600 per year.

+Viscount Haddington quarrelled with the Duke of Lennox at Royston in February 1609, and sent him a challenge.
+King James prevented a duel and, according to the Venetian ambassador Marc' Antonio Correr, the King also stopped the Council acting against Haddington because it was not permitted to challenge a member of the Privy Council.
+The ambassador thought Haddington received such great favour because of his role at Gowrie House.

 Lady Haddington danced in the masque Tethys' Festival to celebrate the creation of Prince Henry as Prince of Wales on 5 June 1610.
 She died of smallpox on 6 December 1618.
 None of their children survived to adulthood.
 Also around that time, he resigned the title Lord Ramsay of Melrose in favour of his cousin, Sir George Ramsay of Dalhousie.
 The new Lord Ramsay of Melrose had that title altered to Lord Ramsay of Dalhousie, and is the ancestor of the Earls of Dalhousie.

 In 1619, Haddington, dismayed at missing appointment to the Earldom of Montgomery, left Britain and retired to France.
 In 1620 James lured back his old favourite with a gift of £7,000, and created him Baron Kingston upon Thames and Earl of Holderness in the English peerage (22 January 1621).